binipringle/intro-to-dh/_freadings/2-freeasinfreedom.md

 I have aimed to make this edition[^1] combine the advantages of my knowledge and Williams’ interviews and outside viewpoint.
 The reader canjudge to what extent I have achieved this.

-[^1]: This is *Free  as  in  Freedom  2.0:  Richard  Stallman  and  the  Free  Software Revolution*, a revision of *Free as in Freedom:  Richard Stallman’s Crusade for Free Software.* Copyright 2002, 2010 Sam Williams
-Copyright 2010 Richard M. Stallman
+[^1]: This edition is *Free  as  in  Freedom  2.0:  Richard  Stallman  and  the  Free  Software Revolution*, a revision of *Free as in Freedom:  Richard Stallman’s Crusade for Free Software.* Copyright 2002, 2010 Sam Williams; Copyright 2010 Richard M. Stallman

 I read the published text of the English edition for the first time in 2009 when I was asked to assist in making a French translation ofFree as in Freedom.
 It called for more than small changes.